Skip to Content

 If you have a type of hydrangea sensitive to the weather or a hard winter that didn’t protect your plants, they might have sustained damage and will not bloom that year.
 Make sure you mulch around your plants to keep them safe from really cold spells.

-Cold weather can make your hydrangeas not bloom due to frost killing the flower buds, as mentioned above.
-If your hydrangeas are too cold, you should do so if you can move them.
+Cold weather can prevent your hydrangeas from blooming due to frost killing the flower buds, as mentioned above.
+If your hydrangeas are too cold, you should move them if possible.
 If moving your hydrangea is impossible, use frost netting and wrap them to protect them from the cold.
 This is a great way to prevent them from freezing so that they do better when spring and summer blooming time arrives.

 A good place to move it might be in front of the house.
 Here are some ideas for using hydrangeas in landscaping the front of the house.